angrybacon/doomsday-wiki/markdown/articles/2022/01/22/zero-respect.md

   protection.
 A very useful tool for multiple fair and unfair matchups.
-- 4 :card[FoN]: Acting as both combo protection from those faster than us and to complement the Chain by preventing things like :card[Blood Moon], :card[Chalice of the void], :card[Trinisphere] etc. from landing onto the battlefield.
+- 4 :card[FoN]: Acting as both combo protection from those faster than us and to complement the Chain by preventing things like :card[Blood Moon], :card[Chalice of the Void], :card[Trinisphere] etc. from landing onto the battlefield.
 A very versatile and mana efficient card.
 Sometimes can be over-boarded.